top of page

 CHALLENGE

-There is a need for a new product that focuses on young adult users regularly looking for a source of empowerment, inspiration, and motivation.
+The project was driven by the necessity to create a new product targeting young adult users seeking a consistent source of empowerment, inspiration, and motivation.

 ROLE